Custom Blocks, Items, and Fluids

 • .sound(sound: SoundType): Sets the sound type the block uses

-• .lightLevel(lightLevel: Function<BlockState, number>): Sets the light level, in the range [0, 15], of teh block, as a function of its state
+• .lightLevel(lightLevel: Function<BlockState, number>): Sets the light level, in the range [0, 15], of the block, as a function of its state

 • .strength(destroyTime: number, explosionResistance: number): Sets the destroy time and explosion resistance of the block